 Mohr, Josef b.
 December 11, 1792 d.
 December 4, 1848 The lyricist of "Silent Night," poet-priest Josef Mohr was born into extreme poverty in Salzburg, Austria, but was gifted with keen intelligence and innate musicality.
 The illegitimate son of seamstress Anna Schoiber and Franz Mohr, a soldier who soon deserted Anna as well as the army, Josef's extraordinary talent attracted the attention of the choirmaster of Salzburg Cathedral, who subsequently sponsored the boy's early education.
 Mohr later entered Salzburg Seminary and was ordained at the...[Read More] (Bio by: Nikita Barlow) Wagrain Churchyard, Wagrain, Sankt Johann im Pongau Bezirk, Salzburg, Austria

 Paracelsus, Phillippus Aureolus b.
 1493 d.
-September 24, 1541 German physicist and chemist.
-He was born Phillippus Theophratus Bombastus von Hohenheim.
-He is considered one of the fathers of modern medicine.
-Saint Sebastian's Cemetery, Salzburg, Salzburg Stadt, Salzburg, Austria Plot: Enter cemetery through entrance on Linzergasse.
+September 24, 1541 Physicist, Chemist.
+Born Phillippus Theophratus Bombastus von Hohenheim, he was a Medieval Swiss doctor and alchemist, noted for founding medical chemistry.
+Educated at the University of Ferrara, he was an army physician in Denmark, (1518-21).
+By 1526, he settled in Austria, where he acquired a reputation as a healer.
+He formed the basis of medicine for the times and balanced an order to maintain health.
+His successful cures through chemical, as opposed to herbal, medicines served to support...[Read More] (Bio by: John "J-Cat" Griffith) Saint Sebastian's Cemetery, Salzburg, Salzburg Stadt, Salzburg, Austria Plot: Enter cemetery through entrance on Linzergasse.
 Immediately turn left and walk along wall until you reach the first corner.
 Turn left and walk up the steps; the grave is on your right.